Vikings' defense will be without two top cornerbacks vs. Titans

 Bradbury's job 'huge' vs. Titans

-The Titans defense under head coach Mike Vrabel has veterans at every level, and many have played together for multiple seasons.
-A variety of fronts can confuse blocking assignments while moving players like defensive lineman Jadeveon Clowney around, so second-year center Garrett Bradbury’s job of identifying fronts and calling out protection adjustments is important.
+The Titans defense under coach Mike Vrabel has veterans at every level, and many have played together for multiple seasons.
+A variety of fronts can confuse blocking assignments while moving players such as defensive lineman Jadeveon Clowney around, so second-year center Garrett Bradbury's job of identifying fronts and calling out protection adjustments is important.

 "That's going to be a huge part this week," Bradbury said.
 "Communication.
 We've got to get everyone on the same page.
 Because if we're all working on the same page, then we're going to execute."